Leicester scheme for the admission arrangements for pupils to schools 2022/23

 12.8 It is expected that the following groups of children will usually meet this criterion if the relevant evidence can be provided:

-- LA to send applications to academies, free aided schools and other local authorities - November 2020
+- Local authority to send applications to academies, free aided schools and other local authorities - November 2021

 1. Looked After and Previously Looked After Child